 I really look up to both Oprah Winfrey and Ellen DeGeneres.
 Both women have led such colourful lives and overcome unimaginable challenges, and have not just survived, but thrived, whilst maintaining such a hopeful, optimistic approach to people, communities and life.

 Lessons From Her Female Icon

 In 1997, Ellen decided to be open and honest about herself and she ended up losing her show and what seemed like her career, at that time.
 Despite that she was committed to equality, promoting kindness and doing what she does best as an entertainer.
-I found it so moving that 19 years later, she received the Presidential Medal of Freedom from President Obama, and it just goes to show that good things truly take time.
+I found it so moving that 19 years later, she received the Presidential Medal of Freedom from Former US President Obama, and it just goes to show that good things truly take time.
 We live in this digital world that has spoiled us endlessly but really there are no shortcuts, and nothing beats incremental effort.